-These results were based on a pre-specified interim analysis, which occurred when all patients had reached week 12 of the 24week treatment period; the average treatment duration at the time of the analysis was 21.4 weeks.
-The primary endpoint of the study was improvement from baseline in FEV1 at week 12 in the HEos group.
 Phase 3 Study.
-A Phase 3 trial, LIBERTY ASTHMA QUEST, in patients with uncontrolled persistent asthma was initiated in the second quarter of 2015.
+A Phase 3 trial, LIBERTY ASTHMA QUEST, in adult and adolescent patients with uncontrolled persistent asthma was fully enrolled in the third quarter of 2016.
 LIBERTY ASTHMA QUEST is expected to serve as the second required pivotal efficacy study, since, based on discussions with the FDA, the Phase 2b study will also be considered a pivotal efficacy study.
-The global, placebo-controlled Phase 3 study is expected to enroll more than 1,600 patients with uncontrolled persistent asthma and will evaluate two doses of dupilumab, 200 mg and 300 mg, subcutaneously administered every other week.
+LIBERTY ASTHMA QUEST is a global, placebo-controlled Phase 3 study that enrolled more than 1,900 patients with uncontrolled persistent asthma and is evaluating two doses of dupilumab, 200 mg and 300 mg, subcutaneously administered every other week.

-Nasal Polyposis
+Nasal Polyps